 Now that you have the diet down, let's discuss working out.

-In the following paragraphs, I detail overarching philosophies that go into my workout, while also giving you a sample workout plan to follow.
+In the following paragraphs, I detail my overarching workout philosophies, along with a sample workout plan to follow.

-Again, I want to remind you these ideas are meant for individuals who have a baseline understanding of exercise.
-Rather than spend time explaining each lift in great detail, I would encourage you to check out the books I listed at the beginning of this section, or perform a quick Google or YouTube search for help.
+Please understand that these ideas are meant for individuals who have a baseline knowledge of exercise.
+Rather than spend time explaining each lift in detail, you are encouraged to perform a quick Google or YouTube search for help.

 Around age 32, the default signal in our body flips over to decay.
 Every year—for the rest of our life—we get weaker, our metabolism slows, and our body becomes less coordinated.
 As depressing as it sounds, there is nothing we can do to reverse the effects of aging.
 But what we can do is significantly slow down the aging process . . . by staying physically active.